michaeldoorhand/cs462searchalgos/README.md

   best-first search
   A* search

+This uses the latest version of python and some libraries may have to be installed such as matplotlib

-As well as a way graph each individual algorithm or to run all of them and compare the results.
+I also implement a way graph each individual algorithm or to run all of them and compare the results.
 Many parts of the search algorithms themselves were built using a generative model as well as graphing algorithm, below I describe how I used the model to create this.
 I also had to add the city 'Hays' to coordinates.csv because it was missing.